arangodb/docs/3.6/programs-starter-options.md

 outside.

 Use this option only in the case that `--cluster.agency-size` is set to 1.
-In a single agent setup, the sole starter has to start on its own with no reliable way to learn its own address.
+In a single Agent setup, the sole starter has to start on its own with no reliable way to learn its own address.
 Using this option the master will know under which address it can be reached from the outside.
 If you specify `localhost` here, then all instances must run on the local machine.